Skip to content

 Chris says:

-“I get a lot of responses on WhatsApp.”
+“I get a lot of responses using WhatsApp for sales”

-We’re sure most salespeople would agree that’s a pretty big reason to test the channel out.
+We’re sure most salespeople would agree that’s a good reason to test the WhatsApp sales machine.

 Are there any downsides?

-You might be thinking, ‘hmm, not sure I’d like to get WhatsApp messages about work’.
+You might think, ‘Hmm, I’m not sure I’d like to get WhatsApp messages about work.’
 And that would be a fair opinion.

 Not everyone will consider contact via WhatsApp as appropriate for B2B sales.
 Chris explains: